rohany/StandardML-GPU/docs/index.md

 and `reduce`, and is able beat out **all other options** aside from handwritten CUDA.

 ## Example
-Sometimes, a few lines of code is worth a thousand words.
+Sometimes, a few lines of code are worth a thousand words.
 Here is an example of how to tell whether a sequence of parentheses ( where ( = 1 and ) = -1 ) is matched or not, using Standard ML, and with our GPU library.
 The algorithm computes a prefix sum across the input sequence, and then checks to make sure element at the end is a 0, and